 - Help your child keep a healthy balance between study, work and play.
 This might mean looking at how many nights your child is out doing things, how much down time she has, how much she can contribute to family life through chores, how many family meals you have together and so on.

 - Share and make memories together.
 For example, take photos or videos on special family days or at school events and look over them with your child, or talk about and remember things you’ve enjoyed as a family.

 - Make time to talk about individual and family successes.
 For example, you could try going around the table at family meals and giving everyone a turn at sharing something that went well for them during the day.

 - Establish and maintain family rituals – for example, cooking pancakes on Saturday mornings, watching special movies together, going for milkshakes after school on Fridays and so on.

 For older teenagers, happiness depends a lot on having freedom and not having too many restrictions.
-It’s about being respected, being able to develop independently of parents or carers, making their own friendships and social life, and being taken seriously as individuals rather than being seen as stereotyped teenagers.
+It’s about being respected, developing independently of parents or carers, making their own friendships and social life, and being taken seriously as individuals rather than being seen as stereotyped teenagers.

-Positive social relationships are vital for teenage wellbeing.
+Relationships and social connections are vital for teenage wellbeing.
 Your child needs close and supportive family and friends.
 And good parent-child relationships tend to lead to good teenage friendships.

-Doing good things for others helps you feel good, so it boosts teenage wellbeing.
+Meaning in life can come from doing good things for others.
 Your child could look for everyday ways to help family or friends – for example, giving someone his seat on the bus, or helping someone pick up papers they’ve dropped in the street.
 Or he could get involved in community activity.
 This type of ‘giving’ lights up the reward centre in the brain, which makes your child feel good.

-Feeling connected to something bigger can help to give your child’s life a sense of purpose.
-Meaning might come from spirituality, life philosophy, or a commitment to a cause such as the environment.
+Feeling connected to somethingbigger can also help to give your child’s life a sense of purpose.
+Meaning might come from spirituality, life philosophy, or a commitment to a cause like the environment.
 People with meaning have less stress and get more out of what they do.